MichaelHoste/xmoto.js/README.md

 ## Demo

-Master branch is regularly deployed here: http://js.xmoto.io
+Master branch is frequently deployed here: http://js.xmoto.io

 Click on the "debug mode" button and have fun with the simulation parameters.
 You can copy-paste the generated URL to keep the custom physics.